Haitham bin Tariq

-Biography
+Early life

-Haitham bin Tariq is a son of Sayyid Tariq bin Taimur, son of Sultan Taimur bin Feisal.
-Haitham has six brothers and two half-sisters (Amal and Nawwal who is the former wife of Sultan Qaboos).
-His brother Asa'ad bin Tariq is the Deputy Prime Minister for relations and international cooperation affairs and his brother Shihab bin Tariq is the Deputy Prime Minister for Defense Affairs (and the father of his daughter-in-law, Meyyan).
-His other brothers, Talal, Qais, Adham, and Faris, are all businessmen and are not involved in politics.
-He has four children, two sons and two daughters.
-His eldest son, Theyazin bin Haitham, is the crown prince of Oman.
+Haitham is a son of Sayyid Tariq bin Taimur, son of Sultan Taimur bin Feisal, and Sayyida Shawana bint Hamud bin Ahmad Al Busaidi.
+He has six brothers and two sisters: Talal, Qais, Asa'ad, Shihab, Adham, Faris, Amal, and Nawwal.
+Sayyida Nawwal bint Tariq (also called Kamila) was married to Sultan Qaboos bin Said from 1976 to 1979.
+His brother Sayyid Asa'ad bin Tariq is the Deputy Prime Minister for Relations and International Cooperation Affairs and his brother Sayyid Shihab bin Tariq is the Deputy Prime Minister for Defense Affairs.
+His other four brothers are all businessmen and are not involved in politics.

-Haitham is described by The Economist as "outward-looking and Western-oriented".
-He attended Pembroke College, University of Oxford, graduating from the Foreign Service Programme (FSP) in 1979.
+He completed his primary education at Saidiya School in Muscat and attended Brummana High School in Lebanon from 1969 to 1973.
+He graduated from the Foreign Service Programme (FSP) at Pembroke College, Oxford in 1979.